shivam-gupta0/IPL-Data-Analysis/README.md

 The win percentage of teams varies across seasons, indicating fluctuations in performance.<br>

 Teams have a higher chance of winning when they choose to field first after winning the toss.<br>

-These are just a few of the insights derived from the analysis.
-For a more detailed analysis and additional insights, please refer to the Jupyter Notebook.<br>

 David Warner has been a consistent performer in IPL with a significant number of runs scored, especially in fours and sixes.<br>